de-bund-bsi-tr-esor/ERVerifyTool/all/src/main/assembly/config/README.md

 See product documentation section "Configuration" on how to fill in these data.

-Upon creating your configuration, you can check its vaditiy by calling the command line interface with `-conf` parameter set only.
+Upon creating your configuration, you can check its validity by calling the command line interface with `-conf` parameter set only.